franconte98/k8s_init_cluster/README.md

 Copy that instructions and use it on each working node.

----

-**4️⃣ - Initialize Weave / MetalLB**
+<ins>**Step 4 - Initialize Weave / MetalLB**</ins>

 The last step to fully initialize the cluster is to setup a Network Policy for you cluster by using Weave and to setup a IP Address Pool for your load balancers.
 Run the following instruction on each node of the cluster to setup the POD CIDR through you Network Policy.

 ```bash
 weave